International-Data-Spaces-Association/idsa/how-to-build-data-spaces/3-Build-Components.md

 # 3. Build Components
 You can either build IDS components from scratch by using existing resources as a template, or you can reuse existing open source components available on the IDS Github repository.
 Already at this stage, you must ensure that the necessary requirements for a later, successful certification are met.
 Below you can check the existing projects that are available on IDS OS Landscape.
+If you are looking for external support for the implementation process, you can check the section about [Technology Implementation Partners](#technology-implementation-partners), at the end of this page.

 ### Connectors